 With its sweet yet spicy smell, cinnamon is said to help improve mood, reduce drowsiness, and ease pain.
 Studies have also shown that being in the presence of cinnamon’s scent can help with concentration and performance.

-- Jasmine.
-Jasmine flowers are known to open up at night, so that would be the best time to experience their therapeutic effects.
-Specifically, jasmine’s scent is said to be able to improve alertness and one’s mood, and it can also be used to help purify the air.
+Jasmine flowers typically open up at night, so that is the best time to experience their therapeutic effects.
+Those include improving alertness and one’s mood, as well as helping purify the air.

-No matter what you’re dealing with, whether it’s stress, anxiety, an illness, or if you just need a bit of a pick me-up, aromatherapy plants can be your saving grace!
+No matter what you’re dealing with — whether it’s stress, anxiety, an illness, or if you just need a bit of a pick-me-up — aromatherapy plants can be your saving grace.